VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 If you get MiniGUI source code from the tarball (`libminigui-x.y.z.tar.gz`), there will be a ready-to-use `configure` script.
-Run this script with some options, MiniGUI will be got configured.
+Run this script with some options, MiniGUI will be configured.
 After this, run `make` command to build
 MiniGUI:

     $ ./configure; make;

-If you fetch MiniGUI source code a public Git repository, there will not be a ready-to-use `configure` script.
+If you fetch MiniGUI source code from a public Git repository, there will not be a ready-to-use `configure` script.
 For this situation, you should make sure have `autoconf` installed in your system, and run `autogen.sh` script to generate `configure` script:

     $ ./autogen.sh